QGIS Trigger Workflow for Madagascar#

 Fixed Data#

-By fixed data we mean datasets that are needed for the trigger to work, that will most probably not change in the near term.
+By fixed data we mean datasets that are needed to create the map reports, that will most probably not change in the near term.
 In the long term these datasets can be adapted easily.

 Dataset